Casa Blanca, Texas: History

-The Casa Blanca or White House was part of a settlement established at the site around 1754 by Tomás Sánchez de la Barrera y Gallardo, captain of Laredo, who was ordered to find a suitable site for a new settlement.
-After surveying the country Sánchez selected a site on the banks of Peñitas Creek.
+The Casa Blanca, or White House was part of a settlement established at the site circa 1754 by Tomás Sánchez de la Barrera y Gallardo, captain of Laredo, who was ordered to find a suitable site for a new settlement.
+After surveying the country, Sánchez selected a site on the banks of Peñitas Creek.
 A settlement was established there, and the White House was constructed of caliche blocks known as ciares.
 The house was built in the shape of a square with a courtyard in the center; the well in the courtyard also served as the end of a tunnel out of the building.
-Toward the end of the eighteenth century the house was used as a mission.
+Toward the end of the eighteenth century, the house was used as a mission.

 The Spanish crown granted the land to Juan José de la Garza Montemayor and his sons Agustín, Perfecto, and Manuel on April 2, 1807.
 They used the Casa Blanca as a ranchhouse.
-According to records the land was occupied by their heirs until 1852.
-However, local legend has it that the Montemayor family was driven away by a band of outlaws, who in turn were driven out by hostile Indians.
+According to records, the land was occupied by their heirs until 1852.
+However, local legend has it that the Montemayor family was driven away by a band of outlaws, who in turn were forced out by hostile Indians.
 Subsequently, various families occupied the house and the surrounding area, and a post office operated at the site from 1860 to 1866.
 The area continued to be inhabited by several families.
-In 1876 the land was purchased by John L. Wade.
-Because Casa Blanca was already established as a stopping point Wade established Wade City adjacent to it, platting streets and setting aside land for stores and churches.
+In 1876, the land was purchased by John L. Wade.
+Because Casa Blanca was already established as a stopping point, Wade established Wade City adjacent to it, platting streets and setting aside land for stores and churches.
 In 1893, the post office was reactivated.
-In 1896 Casa Blanca-Wade City had a combined estimated population of 150, a Methodist church, a general store, a gin, and a lumberyard.
+In 1896, Casa Blanca-Wade City had a combined estimated population of 150, a Methodist church, a general store, a gin, and a lumberyard.
 Wade City did not prosper, however, and by 1914 its population had decreased to thirty-five.
-The post office ceased operation in 1922.
+The post office ceased operations in 1922.